 Sure.
 Sure.
 Some cable shows can stream with an app, like Starz, but continue with the weekly rotation like Outlander or Games of Thrones.
 Though, the user can see the latest episode earlier than cable subscribers.

-If the numbers are low, the show is gone.
-If the numbers are high, the show continues.
+If the viewers are low, the program is gone.
+If the figures are high, the show continues.
 Some cable TV shows we are familiar with and some we are not familiar with are streaming first seasons to present time like Friends and Gossip Girl.
-Let’s take a look at what we can expect in entertainment on the television from the past to the present.
+You can take a look at what to expect in streaming from the past to the present.

-Keep in mind if you missed any of the shows before or after cancelation, you can still catch them on demand, Netflix or .
+What is cool about streaming is you missed any of these shows before or after cancelation, you can watch them on-demand, Netflix, or .
 Even if they are still uncanceled, you can still catch past seasons or episodes on the streaming sites.
 Amazon

 Who: Winona Ryder, Millie Bobby Brown, David Harbour, and Finn Wolfhard